ayushsoni08/TechTops/README.md

 ### Env Variables

-1. Rename the `.env.example` file to `.env` and add the following environment variables:
+1. Create the `.env` file in the project root directory and add the following environment variables:

 ```dotenv
 NODE_ENV=development